er1cstotle/lighthouse/w3d4/notes.md

 Take a look at (but do not use!) this repo to see how Express and MANY of the other node packages you've used are actually included in this popular starter code.

 https://github.com/sahat/hackathon-starter

+why no put and delete in tweeter? is this code things that students will be familiar with